regebro/prehistoric-python/presentation.rst

 .. note::

-    Another thing that's deprecated is dunder cmp.
-This is gone in Python 3, it's not used.
+    And just as the cmp comparison method is deprecated and gone under Python 3, so is the dunder cmp method on objects.
 Instead there are the so called "rich comparison functions."

 ----